 - wood (including the laminated pressboard that most cupboards and shelves are made of) up to 2 m³ per half-year

 - electronics: computers, displays, TV sets a.s.o.

 - LEDs, fluorescent lamps (Never dispose of fluorescent lamps with normal household trash!
-They contain all kinds of dangerous chemicals.
-Make sure they do not break to pieces.)
+They contain highly toxic mercury.
+Make sure they do not break to pieces!)

-- harmful substances (like paint) up to 10 kg
+- harmful substances (like wall paint) up to 10 kg

 - paper, cardboard

 Not all yards accept all of the above categories.
 Note that these rules are subject to personal interpretation by the yard manager, and that we do not officially speak for the facility.